monzee/shiv/README.md

 required.

 1. Define the classes to be injected.
 This step is done first in order to trigger the module code generation.
-You can fill in the dpendencies later.
+You can fill in the dependencies later.
 Hit `Ctrl-F9` to build the project.

     ```kotlin